Oyster card: London Cable Car

 Oyster cards are accepted on the London Cable Car route between Greenwich Peninsula and Royal Docks.
 The cable car is outside of the London Travelcard validity.
-However, a 25% discount applies to Travelcard and Freedom Pass holders for both single and return journeys.
-The discount is automatically applied to Oyster card users, but only if their Travelcard is loaded onto their Oyster card.
-Freedom Pass holders and visitors in possession of ordinary magnetic stripe Travelcards have to buy a cash ticket if they wish to take advantage of the discount.

-National Rail

-As with Underground and DLR journeys, Oyster PAYG users on National Rail must tap their card at the start and end of the journey to pay the correct fare.
-PAYG funds may also be used to cover any additional fares due from season ticket holders who have travelled outside the valid zones of their season ticket (see Travelcards above).

-Many large National Rail stations in London have Oystercard-compatible barriers.
-At other smaller stations, users must touch the card on a standalone validator.
+The single fare is the same as purchasing a ticket with cash or card, but the 10-journey discount ticket is not available.

 Out-of-station interchange

 At a number of Tube, DLR, London Overground and National Rail stations which lie in close proximity, or where interchange requires passengers to pass through ticket barriers, an out-of-station interchange (OSI) is permitted.
-In such cases, the card holder touches out at one station and then touches in again before starting the next leg of the journey.
+In such cases, the card holder touches out at one station (including at standalone readers) and then touches in again before starting the next leg of the journey.
 The PAYG fares are then combined and charged as a single journey.

 Examples include transferring between the Jubilee line at Canary Wharf and the DLR where Oyster card holders must tap their card at the ticket barriers in the Tube station, and then touch in on the validator at the DLR station.
 Balham (National Rail) to/from Balham (Tube) is another OSI, as is Camden Town (Tube) to/from Camden Road (London Overground).
-Failure to touch in or out on the validators in these circumstances will incur a maximum fare which is deducted from PAYG funds.
+Failure to touch in or out on the validators in these circumstances will incur a maximum fare.
 In some cases (e.g. at West Hampstead NR stations) the OSI replicates interchanges which have existed for several decades before the invention of the Oyster system but were generally used with season tickets rather than day tickets.

 Out-of-station interchanges can be temporary or permanent.
 A temporary arrangement may exist between two stations at short notice (routinely during weekend work but also when an emergency closure occurs).
 The two journeys that result are only charged as a single journey.